 Step 7.
 Invest as much as you can, as often as you can, in low-cost total stock market or S&P 500 index funds

 It’s essential to switch from a saving to an investing mindset.
-It’s not possible to fast track financial independence by keeping your money in a savings account–investing is an essential ingredient.
+It’s not possible to fast-track financial independence by keeping your money in a savings account–investing is an essential ingredient.

 I have made more money through investing than anything else and most of it in my sleep!
-Just recently, I was looking at my investing returns over a 90 day period and realized that I had made over $15,000 in gains from one of my investments, which is more money than I made in 6 months working at my first job after college.
+Just recently, I was looking at my investing returns over a 90-day period and realized that I had made over $15,000 in gains from one of my investments, which is more money than I made in 6 months working at my first job after college.
 If you really want to make money, then you need to be investing as much money as you can.

 Investing your money is what really accelerates your ability to reach financial freedom faster because your money starts making money and then the growth accelerates.

 While you can invest in literally anything, the most dependable investments are stocks, bonds, and real estate.
-You need a short term investing strategy (money you’re going to need in the next 5 years) and long term investing strategy (for the money you’re going to need in 10+ years).
+You need a short-term investing strategy (money you’re going to need in the next 5 years) and long-term investing strategy (for the money you’re going to need in 10+ years).

-Note: It’s always worth keeping at least 6 months of expenses saved in high-interest online savings account for any unexpected emergencies in what’s known as an emergency fund.
+Note: It’s always worth keeping at least 6 months of expenses saved in a high-interest online savings account for any unexpected emergencies in what’s known as an emergency fund.

-Your short term investments should be kept in a high interest online savings account and your long term investments for retirement should be largely kept in low cost highly diversified index funds like the Vanguard Total Stock Market Index Fund (VTSAX) or something similar that holds most of the stocks in the U.S. stock market.
+Your short-term investments should be kept in a high-interest online savings account and your long-term investments for retirement should be largely kept in low cost highly diversified index funds like the Vanguard Total Stock Market Index Fund (VTSAX) or something similar that holds most of the stocks in the U.S. stock market.

 You can invest in a total stock market or S&P 500 index fund in most employee retirement plans like a 401(k), 403(b), or 457(b), as well as individual retirement accounts like a Roth IRA, Traditional IRA, SEP IRA, and Solo 401(k).
 While I personally invest in a few individual stocks, I largely recommend that you avoid investing in individual stocks unless it’s with less than 10% of your total net worth.